 Hormone Replacement Therapy (HRT)

 Hormone replacement therapy (HRT), also referred to as postmenopausal hormone therapy is a treatment doctors might recommend to help relieve common symptoms of menopause and to address long-term biological changes such as bone loss.
 Women who have not undergone a hysterectomy are generally prescribed estrogen along with progesterone for HRT.
 Women who have had a hysterectomy use only estrogen during their hormone therapy treatments.

 When going through hormone therapy, systemic products circulate throughout the bloodstream and to all parts of the body.
-These products are available as an oral tablet, a patch, gel, emulsion, spray or an injection that can treat hot flashes, night sweats, vaginal symptoms, and osteoporosis.
-Local, or nonsystemic, products affect only a specific or localized area of the body can be used for vaginal symptoms and are available as a cream, ring or tablet.
+These products are available as an oral tablet, a patch, gel, emulsion, spray, or an injection that can treat hot flashes, night sweats, vaginal symptoms, and osteoporosis.
+Local, or nonsystemic, products that affect only a specific or localized area of the body can be used for vaginal symptoms and are available as a cream, ring, or tablet.

 Overall, the goal is for the patient to use hormone therapy at the lowest effective dose for five years or less.
 There are also a few non-hormonal therapies available to help with menopausal symptoms.
 Women should see their health care professional to discuss menopause and the specific symptoms they are having to understand all of their treatment options.

 All of the providers at West Des Moines OB/GYN offer menopause management including hormone replacement therapy.
 One of our nurse practitioners, Maggie Livingston, ARNP, NCMP, has been certified by the North American Menopause Society (NAMS) since 2014.